Hans-Jeiger/SpectatorDrones/README.md

 ### Prerequisites

 to utilize this Unreal Engine plugin, you need to have installed Unreal Engine.
-Yes, really.

 (Download link: https://www.unrealengine.com/en-US/get-now)